truenas/middleware/docs/userguide/index.rst

 If the cache becomes out of sync due to an AD server being taken off and back online, resync the cache using System → Settings → Advanced →
 Rebuild LDAP/AD Cache.

-An expired password for the administrator account will cause kinit to fail so ensure that the password is still valid.
+An expired password for the administrator account will cause kinit to fail, so ensure that the password is still valid.
+Also, double-check that the password on the AD account being used does not include any spaces or special symbols, and is not unusually long.

 Try creating a Computer entry on the Windows server's OU.
 When creating this entry, enter the FreeNAS® hostname in the name field.
+Make sure that it is under
-Make sure it is the same name as the one set in the *Hostname* field in Network → Global Configuration and the *NetBIOS Name* in Services → Directory Services → Active Directory settings.
+15 characters and that it is the same name as the one set in the *Hostname* field in Network → Global Configuration and the *NetBIOS Name* in Services → Directory Services → Active Directory settings.
 Make sure the hostname of the domain controller is set in the
 *Domain Controller* field of Services → Directory Services → Active Directory.

 LDAP
 ----